 Beta readers are one of the most helpful potential tools in the editing process.
 They can help you find your mistakes honestly.
 These are people who read your book, helping you catch elementary mistakes, particularly in the plot, pacing, and point-of-view.

 If possible, get a minimum of three beta readers to ensure you have enough feedback and suggestions to apply to your writing.
-Other experts also recommend letting an odd number of beta readers read your manuscript to ensure a split decision of feedback.
+Other experts also recommend letting an odd number of beta readers read your manuscript to ensure a split decision about feedback.

 Incorporate the beta reader suggestions you agree with during your second revision.